-FIGURE 3.5

-Implementation Status of Recommendations

-Control Measures

-- 43. in the thematic area of control measures, a total of 165 recommendations were assigned, accounting for 33% of the total received during the Third Evaluation Round, 2003-2004.
-The issues of money laundering and firearms, ammunition, explosives and other related materials accounted for 119 recommendations, whereas 46 recommendations, where related to corruption, drug trafficking, and organized crime. (refer to Figure 3.5). - 44.
-Based on the information provided, it can be observed that 56 recommendations have been implemented by the countries, with money laundering accounting for 48%, or 27, of the recommendations.
-Organized crime was the issue for which the fewest recommendations were received, and three were fulfilled.
-Likewise, as can be observed, 82 recommendations are currently in progress, with the highest number relating, once again, to the issue of money laundering, followed by firearms, ammunition, explosives, and related materials.
-The implementation of 27 recommendations has not begun. - 45.
+In the subject area of control measures, a total of 165 recommendations were assigned, accounting for 33% of the total received during the Third Evaluation Round, 2003-2004.
+The issues of money laundering and firearms, ammunition, explosives and other related materials accounted for 119 recommendations, whereas 46 recommendations were related to corruption, illicit drug trafficking, and transnational organized crime. (refer to Chart 3.5).

+The data in Table 2.A shows that 56 recommendations have been implemented by the countries, with money laundering accounting for 48%, or 27, of the recommendations.
+Transnational organized crime was the issue for which the fewest recommendations were received, and three were fulfilled.
+Likewise 82 recommendations are currently in progress, with the highest number relating, once again, to the issue of money laundering, followed by firearms, ammunition, explosives, and related materials.
+The implementation of 27 recommendations has not begun.

 Total implementation of the recommendations from the Third Evaluation Round on control measures leads to the conclusion that while the number of recommendations fulfilled has increased, there has been a certain decrease in percentage relative to the Second Evaluation Round, 2001-2002.
 Similarly, the percentage of recommendations for which implementation has not begun rose due to the increase in the overall number of recommendations.